What is a Bed Bug?

 For the most part, this advice included folk remedies like hanging a bear skin in the home.

-Bed bugs began to populate throughout the world as individuals began to migrate.
-Evidence suggests that bed bugs more often infested the homes of the poor.
+These bugs began to populate throughout the world as individuals began to migrate.
+Evidence suggests that the bugs more often infested the homes of the poor.
 This is most likely because the poor often used primitive heating systems that provoked the bugs and were rarely able to change their bedding.

-The name ‘bed bug’ also comes from both Greek and Roman words.
-The Roman term for a bed bug, Cimex Lectularius, literally meant bug of the bed.
-Coriander may also have come from the Greek word for bed bug, Coris, because the bug’s smell was similar to the herbs.
+The name comes from both Greek and Roman words.
+The Roman term, Cimex Lectularius, literally meant bug of the bed.
+Coriander may also have come from the Greek word, Coris, because the bug’s smell was similar to the herbs.

-As bed bugs spread throughout the world, they were more often recognized as a nuisance.
+As these parasites spread throughout the world, they were more often recognized as a nuisance.
 In the 1800’s, people would soak their beds in hot water, arsenic, and sulfur in an attempt to destroy the bugs.
 These early methods of removal were often dangerous and usually provided only limited relief.
-Throughout the 1800’s and 1900’s, bed bugs became increasingly prolific.
-This lead to increased need for proper bed bug removal.
+Throughout the 1800’s and 1900’s, they became increasingly prolific.
+This created the need for proper removal and eradication of infestations.

-Throughout the 1900’s, fumigation was the most popular method of destroying bed bugs.
+Throughout the 1900’s, fumigation was the most popular method of destroying these bugs.
 However, fumigation was often costly and dangerous.
-Many people were injured or killed by the poisonous gases used to kill bed bugs.
+Many people were injured or killed by the poisonous gases used.
 Many times, people used cyanide to kill them.
-Bed bug infestations decreased rapidly throughout the 1940’s and 1950’s.
+Infestations decreased rapidly throughout the 1940’s and 1950’s.

 Most people have attributed this to the use of DDT as a pesticide.
-DDT brought long-term relief from bed bug infestations, as many tests showed that the pesticide often continued to destroy the bugs even years later.
-However, the use of DDT eventually backfired, as bed bugs became increasingly resistant to it.
+DDT brought long-term relief from infestations, as many tests showed that the pesticide often continued to destroy the bugs even years later.
+However, the use of DDT eventually backfired, as these bugs became increasingly resistant to it.

 Pesticides

-Currently, there are some pesticides available that are successful in killing bed bugs.
+Currently, there are some pesticides available that are successful.
 The most recently successful pesticide is the chemical Propoxur.
 The chemical has been shown to be more highly successful in killing the bugs and has residual effects for up to five weeks.

 However, the Environmental Protection Agency has found that the pesticide can be harmful, and its production has been discontinued.
 On its website, however, the EPA offers various methods of treating an infestation, and even has a search tool to help individuals choose from over 300 chemicals that can help kill the bugs.

 Still, most professionals strongly advise the use of a methodical approach including several steps.
-While previous bed bug removal was centered on pesticides, they have proven to be relatively ineffective when used alone.
-Because bed bugs are so acclimated to their surroundings and to the weapons used against them, a more targeted approach is increasingly necessary.
+While previous removal was centered on pesticides, they have proven to be relatively ineffective when used alone.
+Because they acclimate to their surroundings and to the weapons used against them, a more targeted approach is increasingly necessary.

 What’s Up With the Increase in Infestations?

-While bed bug infestations reached a low in the mid-20th century, they began to rise again throughout the 1980’s and 1990’s.
-A recent survey by the Sydney Department of Medical Entomology found that bed bug infestations have increased by 5000 percent since the year 2000.
+While infestations reached a low in the mid-20th century, they began to rise again throughout the 1980’s and 1990’s.
+A recent survey by the Sydney Department of Medical Entomology found that infestations have increased by 5000% since the year 2000.

 There are many possible reasons for this.
 Many blame increased travel and immigration.
-As people begin to travel internationally more frequently, bed bugs can more easily travel throughout the world.
-For this reason, different species of bed bug can be found in almost every country.
-Scientists have claimed that the declines and increases in bed bug infestations may be due to the natural life cycle of the bugs.
+As people begin to travel internationally more frequently, the bugs can more easily travel throughout the world.
+For this reason, different species of bugs can be found in almost every country.
+Scientists have claimed that the declines and increases in infestations may be due to the natural life cycle of the bugs.

 By strengthening the bugs, the pesticides may have allowed them to populate more quickly and with less barriers.
 While further evidence is necessary to support this theory, many have argued that its likelihood is high.

 Still others argue that infestations have grown due to simple public ignorance.
-Because so many people are unaware of the risks associated with bed bugs, infestations can spread much more quickly.
-Recent efforts to educate the public and business sectors about bed bugs may be helpful in reducing infestation rates.
+Because so many people are unaware of the risks associated, infestations can spread much more quickly.
+Recent efforts to educate the public and business sectors may be helpful in reducing infestation rates.

-Bed bugs are currently one of the most populous and annoying parasites.
-Many countries have experienced decreases in travel due to fear of bed bugs.
-Recently, news outlets have begun to report bed bug related lawsuits.
+They are currently one of the most populous and annoying parasites.
+Many countries have experienced decreases in travel due to fear.
+Recently, news outlets have begun to report related lawsuits.

-Many individuals have pursued lawsuits against hotel chains that have given them bed bugs.
-There have even been reports of home and apartment owners suing for preexisting bed bug infestations.
+Many individuals have pursued lawsuits against hotel chains that have given them these parasites.
+There have even been reports of home and apartment owners suing for preexisting infestations.

-These types of lawsuits have lead many hotels to pursue methods of bed bug resistance, with varying degrees of success.
-Some construction companies have begun using supplies and materials that are more resistant to bed bugs.
+These types of lawsuits have lead many hotels to pursue methods of resistance, with varying degrees of success.
+Some construction companies have begun using supplies and materials that are more resistant.

 Construction of Homes

-Many home construction companies require the use of heavier materials and better methods of construction to prevent bed bugs from entering the home.
-Some governments have even funded research to find new methods of controlling bed bugs.
-Recent news reports claim that, since 2006, over 250 million dollars has been spent on attempting to destroy bed bugs.
+Many home construction companies require the use of heavier materials and better methods of construction to prevent them from entering the home.
+Some governments have even funded research to find new methods to control these offending parasites.
+Recent news reports claim that, since 2006, over $250 million has been spent on attempting to destroy them.

-Many companies have begun to offer products that are said to reduce the likelihood of a bed bug infestation and to detect bed bugs in the home.
-These products include transportable heaters, bed bug sprays, and protective travel coverings.
-Many of these products require much more testing and many more are simply feeding off fears of bed bugs.
+Many companies have begun to offer products that are said to reduce the likelihood of infestations and to detect them in the home.
+These products include transportable heaters, sprays, and protective travel coverings.
+Many of these products require much more testing and many more are simply feeding off fears.

-Recent news has suggested that many public housing complexes have shown a particularly high occurrence of bed bug infestations.
-Because these types of complexes have relatively high turn over rates and relatively little maintenance and oversight, bed bugs are more likely to populate and are less likely to be exterminated.
+Recent news has suggested that many public housing complexes have shown a particularly high occurrence of infestations.
+Because these types of complexes have relatively high turnover rates and relatively little maintenance and oversight, they are more likely to populate and are less likely to be exterminated.

-There have even been reports of homeless and emergency shelters being closed due to high rates of bed bug infestations.
-Because many of the homeless are unable to purchase new clothing or practice safe hygiene, many shelters become overrun with bed bugs that travel on clothing and individuals.
+There have even been reports of homeless and emergency shelters being closed due to high rates of infestations.
+Because many of the homeless are unable to purchase new clothing or practice safe hygiene, many shelters become overrun that travel on clothing and individuals.

 Furthermore, the higher amounts and close proximities of beds and possible hosts provide a ripe feeding and breeding ground for the parasites.